 One point worth noting but not actually discussed very often is the need to exchange information about the type of the hand.
 Partners want to tell each other that they have a 'balanced' hand, 'semi-balanced' hand, or an 'unbalanced' hand.
 Balanced hands are ones with no more than 1 doubleton, e.g. 4-3-3-3, 4-4-3-2, or 5-3-3-2.
 A semi-balanced hand is the distribution 5-4-2-2.
 For some experts an unbalanced hand starts with 6-3-2-2 or 7-2-2-2, for others these are still semi-balanced hands.
 Everyone agrees that a hand containing a singleton or void (starting with 4-4-4-1 and 5-4-4-0), and including also two-suit hands such as 5-5-3-1 and 6-4-2-1, are unbalanced.
 The most important balanced hand bid is No Trumps, but an opening suit bid could also be made with a balanced 5-3-3-2.

-Take Opener who has 12-14 HCP and a 4-card ♦ and a 4-card ♠.
+Take an Opener who has 12-14 HCP and bids with a 4-card ♦ suit, whilst also holding a 4-card ♠.
 Partner replies 1♥, does Opener bid 1♠ or 1NT?
 If Opener bids 1♠ he tells the Partner about the two 4-card suits, i.e. about the 'shape' of the hand.
 If Opener bids 1NT Partner knows that the distribution is regular and that opener has 12-14 HCP, i.e. the type of hand.
-Unless the ♠'s are good, it is usually more important to tell Partner about hand type and bid 1NT.
+Unless the ♠'s are good, it is often more important to tell Partner about hand type by bidding 1NT.
 We will see that exchanging information about unbalanced hands is a key element of bidding systems, and partnerships need to decide what they mean by balanced, semi-balanced, and unbalanced.

 Many players will open 'weak' in the 3rd position (10-11 HCP) if they have a good suit or if they can pass on any reply of their partner.
 In the 4th position it is better to only open if 'solid' (at least 13 HCP).